joannakl/cs102/book_problems.markdown

 ---

 Problems from the course textbook (<em>{{ site.book_required }}</em> {{ site.book_required_author }})
-that you should be working one once we cover the material in the corresponding chapter.
+that you should be working on once we cover the material in the corresponding chapter.

 ch 1: 3, 4, 7, 8, 9, 15, 19, 21, 23, 25, 27, 29 (and more if you can).